Norton's dome: Solutions to the equations of motion

-Therefore, within the framework of Newtonian mechanics this problem has an indeterminate solution, in other words given the initial conditions, there are multiple possible trajectories the particle may take.
+Therefore, within the framework of Newtonian mechanics this problem has an indeterminate solution; in other words, given the initial conditions, there are multiple possible trajectories the particle may take.
 This is the paradox which implies Newtonian mechanics may be a non-determinate system.

-To see that all these equations of motion are physically possible solutions, it's helpful to use the time reversibility of Newtonian mechanics.
-It is possible to roll a ball up the dome in such a way that it reaches the apex in finite time and with zero energy and stops there.
+To see that all these equations of motion are physically possible solutions, it is helpful to use the time reversibility of Newtonian mechanics.
+It is possible to roll a ball up the dome in such a way that it reaches the apex in finite time and with and stops there.
 By time-reversal, it is a valid solution for the ball to rest at the top for a while and then roll down in any one direction.

 However, the same argument applied to the usual kinds of domes (e.g., a hemisphere) fails, because a ball launched with just the right energy to reach the top and stay there would actually take infinite time to do so.

 Notice in the second case that the particle appears to begin moving without cause and without any radial force being exerted on it by any other entity, apparently contrary to both physical intuition and normal intuitive concepts of cause and effect, yet the motion is still entirely consistent with the mathematics of Newton's laws of motion so cannot be ruled out as non-physical.

 Resolutions to the paradox

-While many criticisms have been made of Norton's thought experiment, such as it being a violation of the principle of Lipschitz continuity (the force that appears in Newton's second law is not a Lipschitz continuous function of the particle's trajectory -- this allows evasion of the local uniqueness theorem for solutions of ordinary differential equations), or in violation of the principles of physical symmetry, or that it is somehow in some other way "unphysical", there is no consensus among its critics as to why they regard it as invalid.
+While many criticisms have been made of Norton's thought experiment, such as it being a violation of the principle of Lipschitz continuity (the force that appears in Newton's second law is not a Lipschitz continuous function of the particle's trajectory—this allows evasion of the local uniqueness theorem for solutions of ordinary differential equations), or in violation of the principles of physical symmetry, or that it is somehow in some other way "unphysical", there is no consensus among its critics as to why they regard it as invalid.